Showing posts with label quail. Show all posts

 After creating a new sauce with a combination of the natural cooking juices and an added flavor, the chef may need to reduce the volume of the new sauce and thicken it to concentrate the flavor; that is the reduction.

-In modern French cuisine, no chef will thicken a sauce by adding flour.
-Adding flour may be quick and easy, but flour or cornflour changes the taste of a sauce and does not concentrate the flavor.
+In modern French cuisine, no good chef will thicken a sauce by adding flour.
+Adding flour may be quick and easy, but flour or cornflour changes the taste of a sauce.
 The thickening, the reduction, will be done by allowing the sauce to reach a low boil and evaporate on the stove.

 Menu listings often appear on a menu using the words déglacé and or réduction in the title.
-Sometimes the usage of these two words becomes muddled; however, as long as we know the meaning, no harm is done.
+Sometimes the two words becomes muddled; however, as long as we know the meaning, no harm is done.

-For most of us, the final taste is more important than the technical names used.
-Most menus will note the wine, liquor, eau de vie, herbs, or fruits used to change the taste.
+The final taste is more important than the technical names used and most menus will note the wine, liquor, eau de vie, herbs, or fruits used to change the taste.
 They will have changed and concentrated the flavor of the original cooking juices, and a deglazed sauce has been created.

 The final taste of the sauce is apparent when the sauce has been thickened, reduced in quantity, and the taste concentrated.